QuantGen/GPTL/man/Example_Individual_Data.md

 - #### Transfer Learning using penalized regressions (*TL-PR*)

-*PR()* function takes as inputs the sufficient statistics derived from the target population and a vector of initial values (prior), plus, potentially, values for $\lambda$ and $\alpha$ (if these are not provided, by default $\alpha$ is set equal to zero and the model is fitted over a grid of values of $\lambda$).
+*PR()* function takes as inputs the sufficient statistics derived from the target population and a vector of initial values (prior), plus, potentially, values for $\lambda$ and $\alpha$ (if these are not provided, by default $\alpha$ is set equal to zero, i.e., L2 penalty, and the model is fitted over a grid of values of $\lambda$).
 The function returns estimates for a grid of values of $\lambda$, enabling users to select the optimal model based on cross-validation.

 ```R
 fm_PR=PR(XX=XXt_train, Xy=Xyt_train, b=prior, alpha=0, nLambda=100, convThreshold=1e-4,